smudger/blog-client/content/posts/implementing-validation-in-the-ddd-paradigm.md

 Big DDD tick.
 Kinda.

-I mentioned that our definition of valid was up for some debate.
-Jeffrey Palermo and Jimmy Bogard would argue that our first definition is missing a key dimension, the context against which we are determining validity.
+I mentioned that our definition of valid was slightly nuanced.
+In fact, Jeffrey Palermo and Jimmy Bogard would argue that our first definition is missing a key dimension, the context against which we are determining validity.

+In order to take out a new loan, a customer must have a valid credit check.
+In order to update a post on a blog, the user must have write permissions for that post.
+In order to pay an invoice, there already be a purchase order for the same amount.
+Domains are full of business rules about whether or not certain operations can be performed.
+Notice the additional phrase we add to these business rules.
+There is a difference between saying that a customer is valid if they have a valid credit check and saying a customer must have a valid credit check _in order to take out a loan_.
+We are not simply asking if a customer is valid, we are asking whether a customer can perform a certain operation.
+In the banking domain, you can still be a customer even if you don't have a valid credit check, you're just more restricted in the operations you can perform.
+This is the issue Jeffrey and Jimmy are raising with our initial definition.
+Jimmy writes

+> Instead of answering the question, “Is this object valid?”, try and answer the question, “Can this operation be performed?**”**.

+Let's explore this viewpoint a little more.
+Firstly, notice that many of these rules also involves conditions that must between across many different aggregates.
+These rules would not be very easy to fit into our current definition.

 Consider an airline ticket booking system.
 We've designed our passenger aggregate, storing their passport number, their email address, and perhaps a few other properties.
 We've validated everything inside the aggregate and we're happily chugging along selling tickets to passengers, spamming them with booking confirmations and marketing content via email, blah blah blah.